 Xenon Transients – Response to Reactor Power Changes

 Consider the power increase from 50% to 100% of rated power.
 Consider a reactor that is operated at 50% for a long time (i.e., iodine and xenon equilibria are established).
 At time t0, reactor power is raised from 50% to 100% of rated power.
-When the reactor power is increased, xenon concentration initially decreases because the burnup is increased due to higher reaction rate.
+When the reactor power increases, xenon concentration initially decreases because the burnup is increased due to a higher reaction rate.
 Because 95% of the xenon production is from iodine 135 decay, which has a 6.6 hours half-life, the production of xenon remains constant for several hours.
-After a few hours (roughly 4 to 6 hours depending on power levels) the rate of production of xenon from iodine and fission equals the rate of removal of xenon by burnup and decay.
+After a few hours (roughly 4 to 6 hours depending on power levels), the rate of production of xenon from iodine and fission equals the rate of removal of xenon by burnup and decay.
 At this point, the xenon concentration reaches a minimum.
-The xenon concentration then increases to the new equilibrium level for the new power level in roughly 40 to 50 hours.
+The xenon concentration increases to the new equilibrium level for the new power level in roughly 40 to 50 hours.
 It should be noted that the magnitude and the rate of change of xenon concentration during the initial 4 to 6 hours following the power change is dependent upon the initial power level and on the amount of change in power level.
 The xenon concentration change is greater for a larger change in power level.
-For a power decrease the behaviour is reversed.
+For a power decrease, the behavior is reversed.

 Iodine Pit – Response to Reactor Shutdown

 Consider the reactor shutdown from 100% to zero.
 Consider the reactor that is operated at 100% for a long time (i.e., iodine and xenon equilibria are established).
 At time t0, reactor power fall from 100% to 0% of rated power (e.g., after SCRAM).
 After shutdown, xenon 135 is no longer produced by fission and is no longer removed by burnup.
-The only remaining production mechanism is the decay of the iodine 135 which was in the core at the time of shutdown.
+The only remaining production mechanism is the decay of the iodine 135, which was in the core at the time of shutdown.
 The only removal mechanism for xenon 135 is decay.
-Therefore, when the reactor power is decreased, xenon concentration initially increases because the xenon burnup fall to zero and the 135I decay (6.6 h) is faster than the 135Xe decay (9.2 h).
+Therefore, when the reactor power is decreased, xenon concentration initially increases because the xenon burnup falls to zero, and the 135I decay (6.6 h) is faster than the 135Xe decay (9.2 h).